-Children - Have the best possible start and are safe from harm, happy, healthy and learning well present given a higher risk rating score because of the vulnerability or age of the children.
+Children - Have the best possible start and are safe from harm, happy, healthy and learning well

+The work we undertake has a bearing on the health of children, premises that deal exclusively with children such as schools and nurseries are at present given a higher risk rating score because of the vulnerability or age of the children.
 Complaints and infectious disease incidents involving children would also receive a higher degree of response or scrutiny on the basis of a potential higher impact on their lives.